Crimean Tatar Pedagogical Institute: Teaching staff

 From 1922 to 1925, there were 18 teachers at the institute, of whom six were Crimean Tatars.
 From 1926 to 1927, there were 16 teachers, of whom 9 were Crimean Tatars.
 By 1928, there were 20 teachers at the school, with 7 Crimean Tatars and 13 ethnic Russians.

 Many former Crimean Tatar independence activists worked as teachers at the institute.
 Among them were Bekir Çoban-zade, Şevqiy Bektöre, Abibulla Odabaş, Asan Sabri Ayvazov, Osman Aqçoqraqlı, and Asan Refatov.
 During his employment at the institute, Refatov wrote the song Totayköy Horanı (lit.
 'Totayköy March'), which became the institute's unofficial anthem.

 Alumni

 During the institute's existence, more than 200 teachers were trained, with a peak of 59 graduates in the 1925-1926 school year.

-Among the institute's alumni were Irğat Qadır, Ziyadin Cavtöbeli, Ibraim Bahşiş Shamil Aladin, Mambet Aliyev, Kerim Camanaqlı, Asan Kasımov, Emirasan Kurtmollayev, Osman Vaapov, Üriye Azizova, Cemil Kence, Zeynep Abbasova, and Dzhebbar Akimov.
+Among the institute's alumni were Elena Krishtof, Irğat Qadır, Ziyadin Cavtöbeli, Ibraim Bahşiş Shamil Aladin, Mambet Aliyev, Kerim Camanaqlı, Asan Kasımov, Emirasan Kurtmollayev, Osman Vaapov, Üriye Azizova, Cemil Kence, Zeynep Abbasova, and Dzhebbar Akimov.